hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   bytes target_roster_hash = 3;

   /**
+   * An index to order shares.<br/>
-   * The share index establishes a global ordering of shares across all shares in the network.
-It corresponds to the
+   * This establishes a global ordering of shares across all shares in
-   * index of the public share in the list returned from the TSS library when the share was created for the source
+   * the network.
+It corresponds to the index of the public share in the
+   * list returned from the TSS library when the share was created for
-   * roster.
+   * the source roster.
    */
   uint64 share_index = 4;